adalessa/laravel.nvim/README.md

 Any other command will just run and output the result on a new split

 ## Sail

-You can run `shell` as tinker will open a new terminal

-`up`, `down`, `restart` will notify when starting and result will show as notification
+You can run `shell` as tinker will open a new terminal `up`, `down`, `restart` will notify when starting and result will show as notification

 ## Composer
 `install`, `update`, `require` and `remove` from the `:Composer` command

+## Plugin especific
+`LaravelCleanArtisanCache` clears the cache for commands

 ## API
 written in lua it offers a cool api